 Sands is becoming more inclusive of cultural diversity through the expansion of our services.
 We now provide services that enable access for parents from culturally and linguistically diverse backgrounds, including new migrants and refugees.

 1) Face to face support visits with interpreters

 3) Raising awareness and capacity through seminars for health professionals

 4) Establishment of a unique website of references and resources to record development of Sands' cultural diveristy inclusiveness initiative

 For more information visit our sub-site here

 FACE-TO-FACE SUPPORT VISITS WITH AN INTERPRETER

 Visits can take place at a location suited to the parents.
-The Sands Victoria office in Mitcham is available, or a parents home or health/community centre may be preferred.
+The Sands Victoria office in Surrey Hills is available, or a parents home or health/community centre may be preferred.

 We now can offer parents two help sheets which have been translated in 10 community languages.
 Help sheets are titled: